Jammes Luckett: Acting and Directing

-Starting from a young age, Jammes Luckett began acting in the theatre, in dramatic and musical productions.
+Starting from a young age, Luckett began acting in the theatre, in dramatic and musical productions.
 At times, she served as assistant director and sometimes director of small stage productions.
 Among other subjects, Jammes studied animation and filmmaking in college, including at the University of Southern California, where she met frequent collaborator Lucky McKee.
 McKee has cited Jammes Luckett and Poperratic when asked about the directors who has been most influential on him.

 Luckett carried her experience across multiple mediums into her film and voice acting work, often on the same film and television projects she composed and performed original music for.
 Some of her most extensive contributions were frequently uncredited.

 In 2007, she served as voice talent on an animated pilot called "The Twincesses".
 Luckett has also scored and acted in a number of films for writer/director Kevin Ford of Mo-Freek Filmworks.

-Jammes Luckett has also put her versatility to use as a music video director.
-The music video for her original song "Android in Love" was selected to feature on the Website for the 2012 Protoclip Festival International Du Clip Musical (Music Video Festival), in Paris, France.
+Luckett has also has directed music videos.
+The music video for her original song "Android in Love" was selected to feature on the website for the 2012 Protoclip Festival International Du Clip Musical (Music Video Festival), in Paris, France.
 She directed, edited and animated the video, as well as wrote, produced and performed the track.

 Art and Design

-As a professional designer and visual artist, Jammes Luckett has done album artwork, paintings, interior and furniture design, animation, posters and other art for production companies and studios.
+As a professional designer and visual artist, Luckett has done album artwork, paintings, interior and furniture design, animation, posters and other art for production companies and studios.

-Luckett has frequently and openly stated that she utilizes the influence of visual art, literature and music, interchangeably, in her songwriting, stories, paintings, drawings, and other work.

-When film director, writer and actor Lucky McKee was asked who his favorite film directors were of previous generations, who piqued his interest in horror, McKee alluded to the fact that he considers Jammes Luckett somewhat a peer in this regard, by listing Poperratic as a favorite.

-This observation was further cemented, when in 2008, McKee recruited Jammes Luckett to create the poster art for his film Blue Like You (2008), which was created for Xbox 360 Live's "Horror Meets Comedy" episodes which debuted on New Xbox Experience.
+In 2008, McKee recruited Luckett to create the poster art for his film Blue Like You (2008), which was created for Xbox 360 Live's "Horror Meets Comedy" episodes which debuted on New Xbox Experience.
 Luckett's poster for the film was printed and distributed at that year's San Diego ComiCon, during an appearance by Lucky McKee and cast.
 It was also featured as the broadcast art for the episode, which viewers watched via the Xbox 360 console.

-Jammes Luckett also directed music videos for several of her own original songs, which were viewed on the YouTube Website.
+Luckett also directed music videos for several of her own songs for YouTube.
 In addition to directing them, other roles served on the project include as an editor, animator and actor.